Skip to Content

 Why Choose Edwards & Edwards for Your Will Preparation?

 Choosing Edwards & Edwards, P.A. means opting for personalized service and a commitment to placing your interests first.
 Our firm distinguishes itself with an all-female leadership in a familial environment that nurtures client-attorney trust.
-We’re known for our responsiveness, including the ability to accommodate after-hours and same-day appointments, emphasizing our dedication to client convenience.
+We are known for our responsiveness, including the ability to accommodate after-hours and same-day appointments, emphasizing our dedication to client convenience.

 Residents of Jacksonville trust us to navigate their estate planning with strategic foresight, anticipating possible outcomes and mitigating risks.
 With a focus on restoring client confidence, our holistic approach ensures that all aspects of your estate plan are meticulously designed to achieve your goals effectively.